Dorothy Ivanuck 1934 - 2020 - Obituary

 1/1

-Surviving are four children, Jim Smith (Julie) of Bunker Hill, Illinois, Pam Kuhnline of Godfrey, Illinois, Greg Smith (Marianne) of Glen Carbon, Illinois, and Dan Ivanuck (Julie) of Rockton, Illinois; six grandchildren, Courtney Sloan, Jake Kuhnline, Jared and Abigayle Smith, and Kellen and Owen Ivanuck; and four great-grandchildren, Claire, Simon, Sophia and Thomas.
+Surviving are four children, Jim Smith (Julie) of Bunker Hill, Pam Kuhnline of Godfrey, Greg Smith (Marianne) of Glen Carbon and Dan Ivanuck (Julie) of Rockton, Illinois; six grandchildren, Courtney Sloan, Jake Kuhnline, Jared and Abigayle Smith, and Kellen and Owen Ivanuck; and four great-grandchildren, Claire, Simon, Sophia and Thomas.